wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 do {
     try PowerAuthSDK.sharedInstance().commitActivation(withPassword: "1234")
 } catch _ {
-    // happens only in case SDK was not configured or activation is not in state to be commited }
+    // happens only in case SDK was not configured or activation is not in state to be committed }
 ```